openshift-cloud-team/aged-machines-pruner/article.md

               command: ["oc", "get", "machines.machine.openshift.io", "-n", "openshift-machine-api", "-o", "wide"]
 ```

-For getting information about the jobs you can use either Openshfit web console or the `oc` command-line tool, here are some of the useful commands:
+To retrieve information about the Jobs you can use either the OpenShift web console or the `oc` command-line tool.
+Below are some of the useful commands:

-* `oc get cronjobs -o wide` - for getting list of cronjobs
+* `oc get cronjobs -o wide` - for getting a list of CronJobs
-* `oc get jobs -o wide` - for getting list of jobs
+* `oc get jobs -o wide` - for getting list of Jobs
-* `oc logs -n default $(oc get pods -n default -l parent=machines-lister --sort-by=.metadata.creationTimestamp -o 'jsonpath={.items[-1].metadata.name}')` - for getting the latest performed job logs
+* `oc logs -n default $(oc get pods -n default -l parent=machines-lister --sort-by=.metadata.creationTimestamp -o 'jsonpath={.items[-1].metadata.name}')` - for getting the latest performed Job logs

 #### Cleanup